Soulhealer95/AI_Audio_Files/README.md

 	- numpy
 	- subprocess
 	- shlex
-- requires sox to be installed on the system
+- requires sox and arecord to be installed on the system
 - Python3.8 has been tested on an `x86_64` VM.
 - Tested with Ubuntu 20.04